AI is Already Outperforming Humans in Image Analysis, Here’s What That Means for All of Us

 My Take

-I’m amazed at what AI can do.
-But I’m also wary of how much we’re outsourcing to machines without fully understanding their process.
+I’m amazed at what AI can do, but I’m also wary of how much we’re outsourcing to machines without fully understanding their process.

 Like, if a doctor can’t explain why an AI flagged a scan as problematic, should we trust it anyway?